 Register Name Address Bit Name Function Default Value config16 0x10 15 Reserved Reserved for factory use.
 0 14 Reserved Reserved for factory use.
 0 13 Reserved Reserved for factory use.
-Note: Default value is '0'.
-Must be set to '1' for proper operation 0 12 Reserved Reserved for factory use.
-Note: Default value is '0'.
-Must be set to '1' for proper operation 0 11:0 qmc_phase(11:0) QMC correction phase.
-The 12-bit qmc_phase(11:0) word is formatted as two's complement and scaled to occupy a range of -0.5 to 0.49975 and a default phase correction of 0.00.
+0 12 Reserved Reserved for factory use.
+0 11:0 qmc_phaseAB(11:0) QMC correction phase for the AB data path.
+The 12-bit qmc_phaseAB(11:0) word is formatted as two's complement and scaled to occupy a range of -0.5 to 0.49975 and a default phase correction of 0.00.
 To accomplish QMC phase correction, this value is multiplied by the current B sample, then summed into the A sample.
 If enabled in config30 writing to this register causes an auto-sync to be generated.
 This loads the values of the QMC offset registers (config12, config13, and config16) into the QMC block at the same time.
-When updating the QMC values config16 should be written last.
+When updating the QMC values for the AB channel config16 should be written last.
 Programming config12 and config13 will not affect the QMC settings.
 All zeros